 critical theory, cultural sociology, feminist theory, music and the arts

-Dr. Hanrahan teaches undergraduate courses in classical and contemporary sociological theory and graduate courses in critical theory, feminist social theory and the sociology of culture.
-She is the author of Difference in Time: A Critical Theory of Culture (Praeger, 2000) and co-editor of The Blackwell Companion to the Sociology of Culture (Blackwell Publishers, 2004).
+My two previous books are Difference in Time: A Critical Theory of Culture (Praeger, 2000) and The Blackwell Companion to the Sociology of Culture (co-editor) (Blackwell Publishers, 2004).

 "Relearning Liberation: Critical Methodologies for the General Crisis" (with Sarah S. Amsler), Berlin Journal of Critical Theory, Volume 2, No 4, October, 2018.